 |10.||Will the Court review the fairness of the settlement?|

-The Court will hold a Final Fairness Hearing (“Hearing”) on October 17, 2018 at 9:00 AM.
+The Court will hold a Final Fairness Hearing (“Hearing”) on February 7, 2019 at 1:30 PM.
 It will take place at the U.S. District Court for the Northern District of California, San Jose Division, Robert F. Peckham Federal Building & United States Courthouse, 280 South 1st Street, San Jose, CA 95113, in Courtroom 3 on the 5th Floor.
 At this Hearing, the Court will decide whether the settlement is fair, reasonable, and adequate.
 The Court will also consider whether to approve Service Awards and whether to award attorneys’ fees, costs, and expenses to Class Counsel.
 If there are Objections, the Court will consider them.
-The motions by Class Counsel for attorneys’ fees, costs, and expenses and Service Awards for the Class Representatives will be available for viewing at the Court Documents page after they are filed.
+The motions by Class Counsel for attorneys’ fees, costs, and expenses and Service Awards for the Class Representatives are available for viewing at the Court Documents page.

 The date of the Hearing may change without further notice to the Settlement Class.
 Settlement Class Members should check this Settlement Website or the Court’s PACER website to confirm that the date has not been changed.